madelinegannon/jetson-nano-accessories/stands/README.md

 ##  Nano Stand with Battery Clip and Extruded Aluminium Extensions
 This stand add a few nodes for attaching 15mm x 15mm extruded aluminium rails.
-This lets you more easily create a custom rig for your Nano; for example, creating a custom Sketch Recognition rig
+This lets you more easily create a custom rig for your Nano — for example, like this custom Sketch Recognition rig:

 |  Stand with Battery and Rail (Side) | Stand with Battery and Rail (Image) |
 | :---: | :---: |